mysmarthub/sfd/README.md

 Console utilities for destroying, zeroing, and deleting files

 positional arguments:
-  paths       Space-separated paths to files and folders
+  paths       Paths to files and folders

 optional arguments:
   -h, --help  show this help message and exit